zopefoundation/grok/doc/tutorial.rst

 sum".
 If we don't get any error, the conversion to integer was fine, and we can display the sum.

-Restart Zope and go to the form again to try it out:
+Restart the server and go to the form again to try it out:

   http://localhost:8080/test